-At Strathmore Secondary College we recognise the diversity of the children, young people, and families at our school and take account of their individual needs and backgrounds when considering and responding to child safety incidents or concerns.
+At SSC we recognise the diversity of the children, young people, and families at our school and take account of their individual needs and backgrounds when considering and responding to child safety incidents or concerns.

-Procedures for responding to an incident, disclosure, allegation or suspicion of child abuse the Four Critical Actions for Schools for complaints and concerns relating to all forms of child abuse
+Procedures for responding to an incident, disclosure, allegation or suspicion of child abuse

-In responding to a child safety incident, disclosure, allegation or suspicion, Strathmore Secondary College will follow:
+In responding to a child safety incident, disclosure, allegation or suspicion, SSC will follow:

-- the Four Critical Actions: Student Sexual Offending for complaints and concerns relating to student sexual offending - our Student Wellbeing and Engagement Policy and Bullying Prevention Policy for complaints and concerns relating to student physical violence or other harmful student behaviours.
+- the Four Critical Actions for Schools for complaints and concerns relating to all forms of child abuse - the Four Critical Actions: Student Sexual Offending for complaints and concerns relating to student sexual offending

+• our Student Wellbeing and Engagement Policy and Bullying Prevention Policy for complaints and concerns relating to student physical violence or other harmful student behaviours.